Pouja/configuring-esm/docs/blog.md

 dotenv.config();
 ```
 When you import that file: `import './load-dotenv';` it will read out the `.env` file and update `process.env`.
-This is considered a side effect.
+This is considered a side effect because you are altering the possible execution of the program by just importing the file.
-You have more examples:
+You have more examples of side effects:
 - `import 'reflect-metadata';` when you need to use `tsyringe`, it modifies the global `Reflect` object.
 - `import 'zone.js';` when you use `angular`, overwrites all async calls with `zones`.

-So there is no sure way that `esbuild` or `webpack` can know that it can safely remove files when re-exporting them without giving any hints.
+There is no sure way that `esbuild` or `webpack` can know that it can safely remove files when re-exporting them without giving any hints.
 Both of them support [1](https://esbuild.github.io/api/#ignore-annotations)[2](https://webpack.js.org/guides/tree-shaking/#clarifying-tree-shaking-and-sideeffects) support the `sideEffects` property in the `package.json`.
 When set to false it will safely remove any unused re-exported file.
 But that will also remove `load-dotenv.ts`!
 So be careful when using that property.

-A good solution in a large project is to have `pnpm` workspaces, where you have internal libraries.
-Then per library you can mark if all those files that are exported through the `package.json` file have side effects or not.
+It does not affect any other npm package you are using as a side effect, only the ones in your project.

 If it is not possible to set the property `sideEffects` then you should prevent any re-exporting files or values.
 That means no barrel files.